 Advisory Board and Nonprofit Board: The press enlists the support and advice of authors and publishers.
 The current advisory board consists of seventeen advisors whose primary responsibilities are to promote Sixteen Rivers Press within their own literary communities, and to encourage Bay Area poets interested in collective publishing to send us their work during our submission period.
 Sixteen Rivers Press is a federal and California nonprofit corporation [501(c)(3)], governed by a board of five directors elected by members of the press.

-Publication Schedule: The press publishes two books of poetry each spring.
+Publication Schedule: The press publishes at least two books of poetry each spring, including one book by a current collective member.
 New members may expect their manuscripts to be published in the second year of their three-years’ service.
-The press also reserves the option to publish a third volume in any given year, by a current collective member.

 Marketing, Book Sales, and Distribution: Sales of books come primarily through mail orders from our annual brochure, online book orders, and direct sales of books at author readings, book fairs, and other events.
 Our book distributor is Small Press Distribution of Berkeley, and our titles are listed in their catalog (Small Press Distribution, http://www.spdbooks.org, 1341 Seventh Street, Berkeley, CA 94710-1409, (510) 524-1668, (800) 869-553).
 Our books are available for sale in bookstores and through Amazon.